shannon-vaz/langchain-tutorial/README.md

 - Activate the virtual environment for the app with `pipenv shell` before running the app
 - After running the app, remember to switch the virtual env when running another app
+- The app 'langchain-pdf' has it's own README with additional instructions to setup and run

 ## Useful pipenv commands